Creamy Coleslaw

 Every time I make coleslaw, I am amazed by the process.
 When you first pour the dressing on and give it a stir, it never seems like it is going to be enough.

 But over time in the refrigerator, the salt and vinegar work their magic.
-The cabbage softens up and everything comes together in the end.
+The cabbage softens up, the flavors meld, and everything comes together in the end.

 That is one of the fabulous parts about this salad.
 Unlike most salads, you don’t have to put it together at the last minute.

-In fact it is best when you do it a couple of hours ahead of time and let it sit in the refrigerator.
+In fact it is best when you do it an hour or two ahead of time and let it sit in the refrigerator.
 Just give it a quick toss when you are ready to eat and you are ready to go.
 Now worries about wilted lettuce!

 Or try using other veggies to make the slaw.
 Our grocer store carries a broccoli slaw that is really tasty too.

-I think the coleslaw tastes best if it is dressed about an hour before you serve it.
-Just pour the dressing over the shredded veggies and stir.
+I think the coleslaw tastes best if it is dressed about an hour or two before you serve it.
+Just pour the dressing over the shredded veggies, stir, and pop it in the fridge.

 You will want to give it another stir before you serve it, as the extra dressing will sink to the bottom.
 You can dress your slaw several hours in advance without any issues.
 Though after too long, it may start to get soggy.

-If you prefer a vinegar dressing, don’t despair.
+If you prefer a vinegar dressing instead of this mayo based one, don’t despair.
 I have a recipe for tangy vinegar coleslaw as well!

 Or for a fun fall twist, try my apple coleslaw.
 It is great on its own or paired with apple cider pulled pork.